Skip to Content

 The heat protectant creates a barrier to protect your hair as much as possible when using hot tools.
 Using heat on your hair can be damaging, so do not skip this step!
 You should also consider using hair oil to keep it hydrated throughout the styling process.

-The next step is to brush your hair and get any tangles out.
+The next step is to gently detangle your hair using a wide-tooth comb or a detangling brush suited for your hair type, and get any tangles out.
 Moving your hair through the straightener will be difficult if you have knots.

 Lastly, wash your hair with shampoo and conditioner the day before or the day of styling.
 You want to be sure your hairstyle holds since it is best to use heat on your hair only once per week.
 Consider applying a hair mask throughout your washing routine for extra hydration and care.